microsoft/WhatTheHack/011-InfraAsCode-ARM-DSC/Student/ARM-Challenge-12.md

 - Create a new template that deploys each of the new sub-templates.
 - Ensure parameters flow through from the new template to each of the sub-templates

-By separating the networking resources into their own template, an application team can test its infrastructure deployment in a test environment.
-At a later point in time, the linked networking template can be replaced with a production template provided by the company's networking team.
+By separating the networking resources into their own template, an application team can test its infrastructure deployment in a test network.
+At a later point in time, the linked networking template can be replaced with a production template provided by the company's operations team.

 ## Success Criteria